|or on PC via Steam or itch.io|

 - Radar range rings can be set at 2, 5 or 10 NM.

 - Sound can be set at mode 1 for alerts, 2 for speech, or 3 for speech with readbacks.

-- The full version also has multiple airports to choose from, with altitude restrictions, and optional weather and radar delay settings.
+- The full version also has multiple airports to choose from, with altitude restrictions, and optional weather (wind and clouds) and radar delay settings.

 Frequently asked questions